run3134/system-design-101/README.md

   <img src="images/cap theorem.jpeg" />
 </p>

-CAP theorem states that a distributed system can't provide more than two of these three guarantees simultaneously.
+CAP theorem states that a **distributed system** can't provide more than two of these three guarantees simultaneously.

 **Consistency**: consistency means all clients see the same data at the same time no matter which node they connect to.

 **Availability**: availability means any client that requests data gets a response even if some of the nodes are down.
+A continuous measurement of availability is latency.

 **Partition Tolerance**: a partition indicates a communication break between two nodes.
 Partition tolerance means the system continues to operate despite network partitions.